JithinKS97/riddle/README.md

 # Use the App
 Access the App at http://nknriddle.xyz/

 <b> Note - The app is hosted in IPFS.
-Use Brave browser with IPFS mode enabled to access it.
+Use Brave browser with <a href="https://www.youtube.com/watch?v=jTDkTQiKzJA" target="_blank">IPFS mode enabled</a> to access it.
 You can also use it from Chrome by installing [IPFS Companion](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch?hl=en) extension. </b>

 # Communication protocol
 1. When a client accesses the app, a public address is allocated to him.